F-Bach/thesis-graphrag-skills/Data processing/README.md

 # json-processing
-Postprocessing of cvs json.
+Processing of cvs json.
 Sensitive original data not inlcuded.